-4. Double Wall – Double wall frac tanks have a built-in secondary compartment for safe storage of a variety of liquids including fuel, oil, diesel, ethanol, and other hazardous and non-hazardous chemicals.
+4. Double Wall – Double wall frac tanks have a built-in secondary compartment for safe storage of non-flammable and non-combustible, hazardous and non-hazardous liquids.
 These 16,380-gallon tanks provide additional safety for storing hazardous chemicals in environmentally sensitive areas.
 The spill guards that come with double wall frac tanks provide additional safety against any accidental leaks.
 Read more about double wall frac tanks.

 5. Open Top Weir – Open top weir tanks are steel frac tanks that help control the flow of liquids up to 100 gallons per minute (GPM).
 Their primary function is to segregate residual fluids, oils, and contaminants using weirs or baffles inside the tank.
 These 18,000-gallon tanks come in ‘V’ bottom configuration for faster drainage and easier cleaning.
 Know more about specifications and safety features of open-top weir tanks.